 Newcomer of the Year

 This is based on performance in the Open colour and mono print and projected digital competitions.
-The points awarded (out of 6) for the best 7 of a possible 9 images in each of the 3 competitions are totalled to determine the winner.
+The points awarded (out of 6) for all images in each of the 3 competitions are totalled to determine the winner.
 A newcomer cannot win the trophy more than once.

 1. May have a long history as an amateur photographer.